tobijdc/guessthesc2pro/content/hard-mode.md

 +++
 title = "Guess the SC2 pro - Hard Mode"
-description = "Test your esports knowledge as you attempt to identify top SC2 players.
-Dive into the world of professional gaming, unraveling clues to unveil the identities of elite StarCraft II competitors.
-Challenge your strategic thinking and gaming expertise in this fun and interactive guessing game.
-Play now and see if you have what it takes to recognize the stars of the SC2 scene.
-Play 'Guess that SC2 Pro' today!" author = "tobijdc" draft = false type = "page"
+description = "Can you name the StarCraft 2 pro? 🏆 Guess the SC2 player using clues like age, prize money, and nationality!
+Test your esports knowledge in this fun, free, Wordle-style guessing game.
+Play now and challenge yourself!" author = "tobijdc" draft = false type = "page"